jesper-olsen/sat_puzzles/README.md

 ## How It Works: SAT Encoding

-The N-Queens problem is translated into a Boolean formula by defining variables and constraints:
+Internally, the N-Queens problem is encoded as a Boolean satisfiability formula.
+Each square of the chessboard maps to a Boolean variable, and the rules of chess are expressed as logical constraints.

 Variable: A boolean variable x_r,c is created for each square (r, c) on the board. x_r,c is true if a queen is on that square, and false otherwise.
 For an 8x8 board, this means 64 variables.